mahaabdulla/bloc_product_app/README.md

 A Flutter application that displays a list of products using the BLoC (Business Logic Component) pattern for state management.
 This project follows clean architecture principles to separate presentation, business logic, and data layers.

+🚀 Features

+    View a list of products

+    View product details

+    Clean separation of UI and logic using the BLoC pattern

+    Scalable and maintainable folder structure

+    Responsive design